 Meet with an academic adviser

 Academic Advisors provide guidance to new, continuing and returning students.
 All First Time In College students are required to meet with an academic advisor.
-The Advising Center is located in Student Union West, room 80.
+The Advising Center is located on the 2nd floor of the J.R.
+Asbell Building.

 Refer to the Academic Calendar for important dates including open registration, tuition and fee due dates, class start and end dates, and more!